gerickson/openhlx/README.md

 If you want to modify or otherwise maintain the Open HLX build system, see "Maintaining Open HLX" below for more information.

+Some of the dependencies can be pulled in and are built by Open HLX itself.
+Most of the remaining dependencies can either be satisfied by building them directly from source, or on system such as Linux, installing them using a package management system.
+For example, on Debian systems:

+    % sudo apt-get install libboost-dev libtre-dev libcppunit-dev asciidoc xmlto

 ## Installing Open HLX

 To install Open HLX for your use simply invoke: